realworldocaml/book/book/variants/README.md

 val oldschool_color_to_int : color -> int = <fun>
 ```

-Because of the catch-all case, we'll no longer be warned about missing the
+Because of the catch-all case, we'll no longer be warned about missing
-`Bold` case.
-This highlights the value of avoiding catch-all cases, since
+the `Bold` case.
+That's why you should beware of catch-all cases:
-they effectively suppress exhaustiveness checking.
+they suppress exhaustiveness checking.

 ## Combining Records and Variants